BunsDev/agent-factory/tools/web-search/INSTRUCTIONS.md

-# Pydantic AI: Web Search Agent with Brave API
+# Web Search with Brave API

-This project implements a web search agent using Pydantic AI and the Brave Search API, with both a command-line interface and a Streamlit web interface.
-The agent can be configured to use either OpenAI's GPT models or Ollama's local models.
+This project implements a web search agent using Brave Search API, with a command-line interface The agent can be configured to use either OpenAI's GPT models or Ollama's local models.

 ## Prerequisites